FTSRG/modes3-smartcity/docs/blog/dashboard/SSH.md

 # GoTTY as an SSH frontend - an optimal solution?

 We have decided to develop not only an execution platform for out distributed system but also a management and monitoring system too.
 Our goal was to automatize as much of the work as possible and provide an end-to-end development and execution platform.
 Our goal is to manage the devices on LAN via SSH in a web browser, so we started researching to find the optimal solution just for that, preferably one that works out-of-the-box.
-It was not long until we realised that we had no such luck – it was really hard to find something useful for our project.
+It was not long until we realised that we had no such luck Â– it was really hard to find something useful for our project.

 # The problems